TheStartupLab/angular-webpack/README.md

 There are lots of good ways to go about creating your Angular app with webpack.
 The [angular-cli](https://github.com/angular/angular-cli) from the Angular team scaffolds a project in seconds.
 The popular [angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) from the AngularClass has all the bells and whistles you could possibly need.

 We started our own Angular Webpack project to better understand the ins and outs of an Angular + Webpack application.
 The configuration is similar to those found in both projects mentioned above.
-Big thanks to both teams for providing some awesome projects we refrenced when creating our own.
+Big thanks to both teams for providing some awesome projects we refrenced when recreating our own.
 We highly recommend anyone new to Angular or Webpack to do the same!

+&nbsp;

 ## Installation

-&nbsp;

 ##### Install Dependencies